Jibarito: History

-Chicago restaurateur Juan "Peter" Figueroa introduced the jibarito at Borinquen Restaurant, a Puerto Rican restaurant in the Humboldt Park neighborhood, in 1996, after reading about a Puerto Rican sandwich created in Plátano Loco in 1991 substituting plantains for bread.
-The name is a diminutive of Jíbaro and means "little yokel".
+Chicago restaurateur Juan "Peter" Figueroa introduced the jibarito at Borinquen Restaurant, a Puerto Rican restaurant in the Humboldt Park neighborhood, in 1996.
+The twice-fried plantain chip used as the base of the sandwich is inspired by Venezuelan patacones, also known in Puerto Rico as tostones.
+The name is a diminutive of jíbaro and means "little yokel".

-The sandwich's popularity soon spread to other Latin-American restaurants around Chicago, including Mexican, Cuban and Argentinian establishments, and jibaritos now can be found in some mainstream eateries as well.
+The sandwich's popularity soon spread to other Latin American restaurants around Chicago, including Mexican, Cuban and Argentinian establishments, and jibaritos now can be found in some mainstream restaurants as well.

 Related sandwiches

 Other Latin American sandwiches served on fried plantains predate the jibarito.
 They include a Venezuelan cuisine specialty called a patacones and a 1991 invention by Jorge Muñoz and Coquí Feliciano served at their restaurant, Plátano Loco, in Aguada, Puerto Rico.

 Reception

 The Daily Meal included the jibarito in their article "12 Life-Changing Sandwiches You've Never Heard Of".
+Time Out called the jibarito an "ingenious creation", while National Geographic listed it as one of Chicago’s most iconic dishes.